Bullying & Harassment

 What is Bullying & Harassment?

-Though there is no legal definition of bullying in the UK, it is generally agreed that it is the use of strength to oppress, intimidate or coerce a person to do something.
+Though there is no legal definition of bullying & harassment in the UK, it is generally agreed that it is the use of strength to oppress, intimidate or coerce a person to do something.
 Workplace bullying has been described as a need to displace aggression by making another person feel inadequate.
 This pattern of mistreatment is achieved in a number of ways including criticism, isolation, fear, deception and humiliation.

 Types of Bullying